Cirm423/Pipelines/Hi-C/Readme.md

 If you indicate any assembly name that does not appear in the table, the pipeline will try to download an UCSC reference genome.
 For example, if you want to use the reference mouse genome from UCSC, you can indicate mm39 instead of GCRm39 in the assembly field.

 For organisms other than human or mouse simply indicate the assembly name present in UCSC browser.

+## Warning

+This pipeline can take a long time to run (a week or more) depending on your settings.

+**Using the full genome can make the Hi-C matrix generation step really slow, so if you are interested only in specific chromosomes or regions, it is better to restrict the pipeline to only construct Hi-C matrices of the desired regions in the `chr` option of the fanc section.**

+**Setting a high resolution matrix (small bp bins) for the analysis can make some steps of the analysis very slow.
+If you want to test your data and need some quick plots, maybe is better to choose a lower resolution.**

+**This pipeline has many parameters for every step, and Hi-C can be very sensitive to them, so it is recommended that you read the documentation for every step or the explanations that are in `config.yaml` at the very least.**

 # Running Snakemake